 Mild Traumatic Brain injuries can be far from mild.
 About 80% of people recover fairly quickly, while the remaining 20% have a longer, sometimes indefinite, time horizon for their healing.

 When I got a concussion in February 2015, I fell into the second category.
 My symptoms did not go away in a few weeks, as both the Instacare and emergency room physicians had claimed they would (no one ought to claim that; they would have to do an in-depth evaluation of my particular medical history to responsibly hazard a guess.
 Even then, they might not come close).

-These doctors gave me no indication of where to go for help if my symptoms did not resolve, and I tried to go back to work too early.
-That caused my constant pain to increase, and so I quit my job and became a full-time case manager of my injury.
+I tried to go back to work too early.
+That caused my constant pain to increase.
+So I quit my job and became a full-time case manager of my injury.
 I had a hard time finding the right medical help.
 This is a fairly common experience.
 The brain’s structural changes with these “mild” injuries are more fine and nuanced and do not show up on CT scans or MRIs, which are suited to detecting large structural changes in the brain.

 For me, that support system came from people online, other survivors who are trying treatments and reporting back about how they work and what doctors to go see.
 The saying goes that if you’ve seen a brain injury you’ve seen one brain injury.
 Every brain is unique and every individual’s circumstances will be unique.
 Financial resources, the necessity of working, Worker’s Comp, insurance, and other considerations will affect when and whether someone can return to work and what sorts of treatments and therapies they can pursue.